Set decorator: Description of role

-Working in partnership with the Production Designer, the Director, and the Producer, the Set Decorator researches, budgets, designs and presents set decorating concepts for each set in the script.
+Working in partnership with the Production Designer, the Director, and the Producer, the Set Decorator researches, budgets, designs and presents visual concepts for each set in the script.

-Creatively, set dressing elements convey mood, style, time period, location, genre, character, and backstory, and shape the visual imagery of the project.
-Working with concepts from the Production Designer, approved by the Director/ Producer and Studio, along with drawings and illustrations from the Art Department, the Set Decorator budgets, designs, develops floor plans, sources, builds, schedules and eventually supervises the installation of the set dressing in each set, including industrial equipment, lighting fixtures, graphics, furniture, artwork, drapery, decorative accents, florals, floor coverings, and exterior décor to support the story.
+Creatively, interior design and set dressing elements convey mood, style, time period, location, genre, character, and backstory, and shape the visual imagery of the project.
+Collaborating with the Production Designer, approved by the Director/ Producer and Studio, along with drawings and illustrations from the Art Department, the Set Decorator budgets, designs spaces and experiences, draws floor plans, sources, builds, contracts, negotiates, schedules and eventually supervises the installation of the set dressing in each set, including industrial equipment, lighting fixtures, graphics, furniture, artwork, drapery, decorative accents, florals, floor coverings, and exterior décor to support the story.

-Whether on Feature Films, Television shows, Commercials, Webisodes, or emerging media formats, this work of developing, selecting, and providing the dressing elements of the set is under the direct supervision of the Set Decorator.
+Whether on Feature Films, Television shows, Commercials, Webisodes, or emerging media formats, the work of developing, selecting, and providing the interior design and detailed elements of the set is under the direct supervision of the Set Decorator.
+The Set Decorator is responsible for delivering of the look and feel of all the sets and is expected to provide significant creative direction and contribution to the life of the characters, the story, brand experience and positioning, and to collaborate extensively with other creatives on the vision of the project.

 The script breakdown

-The Set Decorator begins each project by breaking down the script.
-This entails analyzing all scenes of the project, dividing them into sets, and detailing requirements.
-Each set has a creative concept behind it, partially described in the script and further developed by the Set Decorator in consultation with the Producer, Director and production designer.
+The Set Decorator begins each project with a series of conversations with other creatives and researching characters, time period, brand positioning, and key stakeholders needs, and then uses this information to analyze and build a vision for the overall project.
+Then they create a backlog of all scenes of the project, dividing them into sets, and detailing high level requirements and key creative elements.
+This is a collaborative process that involves pitching and testing ideas with the creative team, as well as having a reserve of selects and inspiration to move the process forward.
+Each set often has multiple creative concepts behind it, partially described in the script and further developed by the Set Decorator in consultation with the Producer, Director, Production Designer, and on commercials with the Client and Agency.
+The Set Decorator will also creatively collaborate with the Costume Designer, Property Master, and with Actors.

-Each set breakdown evolves into a series of lists of set dressing elements, all of which are budgeted, designed built and sourced.
-The production schedule and production budget delineate how these lists are achieved.
+Each backlog involves detailed breakdowns and planning charts that evolve from high level needs into execution based planning for set dressing elements, all of which are budgeted, designed, created, and sourced.
+The production schedule is set outside of the Set Decoration Department but often the First A.D. will consult with the Set Decorator on timelines their department may need.